 Calm before the challenge

 Lynne’s morning started at 4.30am, messaging Kirsten as she sent some fabulous photos from a party she and Dylan were attending.
+After our exertions of yesterday and a testing climb with our tour group tomorrow, we decided to take it a bit easy and not overdo it today.

-En route to book a restaurant for dinner in the Plaza de Armas, Lynne and Vivien enjoyed a massage.
 Then to the Plaza which was buzzing with dancers and drummers, in their traditional costumes and carrying flags.
 A bride and groom danced along.
 A huge festival and a great sight to see in glorious weather.

 We enjoyed some quiet time back at our hotel before heading out for dinner at Sagredo’s just off the square.
 The square looked pretty at night, lit up, with its colonnades and ornate wooden balconies, in Spanish style; it used to house a market on Sundays.
 Now it’s full of shops catering to tourists.